Fantasy Football Pricing And Cost Of Entry Fee

 In auction drafts, players are assigned dollar values to be bid on during the draft.
-You'll notice that the 'best' players in the league usually costs the most money.
+You'll notice that the 'best' players in the league usually cost the most money.
 Websites will calculate the cost of players based on their value.
 Here's a list of some value-related statistics they may use to calculate the cost:

 The more valuable a player, the more the league will charge you to get them on your team.